timm/noml/src/noml.md

 -- <!-- vim: set ts=2 sw=2 et :  -->
 % The NoML Manifesto
-% _Less, but better, analytics ("better"= faster, cheaper, explicable).
-Mostly instance-based AI.
-No complex models.
-Really simple code._
+% _How to make and test defensible decisions from incomplete knowledge, while maturing your model of the world._

 ## About
+tHis code is about _less, but better_, analytics  where "better"= faster, cheaper, explicable, really simple to code, no complex models (mostly instance-based AI).
 - Using as few dependent variables as possible..
 - ...incrementally build models that recognize (best,rest) examples (where "best"  can be  defined by  multiple goals).